Political Philosophy: The Fusion of Ideas

 Political Journey: From Activism to Leadership

-15 years of intensive study, self-education, and ideological development.
+15 years of intensive study, self-education, personality development and ideological development.
 Engaged with constitutional values, freedom fighter biographies, and philosophical texts.
 Worked on personal transformation to prepare for public service.

 Foundation: Learning, Reading, Reflecting